-The mission of the Murphy Chamber of Commerce is to promote and strengthen business relationships, offer solutions for their needs, and create the best community in which to work, live and grow a business.
+The mission of the Murphy Chamber of Commerce is to promote and strengthen business relationships through membership, offer solutions for their needs and create the best community in which to work and grow a business.

 The Murphy Chamber is a non-profit organization.

 Office: Inside City Hall, First Floor, 206 N Murphy Road, Murphy

 Mailing Address: 120 E FM 544, Suite 72, PMB 157, Murphy, TX 75094